 Lewis has been a key cast member in Curb simply being his funny, neurotic self.
 The show premiered in 2000.
 Lewis has appeared in 39 episodes since then.
 I was surprised to learn after being raised in New Jersey, Lewis attended Ohio State University.
 It made me wonder, is he a Cleveland Browns fan like me?
 I doubt it.
 Need that laugh?
 Be sure to watch and enjoy Lewis on Curb.
 Or read his very funny autobiography "The Other Great Depression."

 Lewis is not returning for the upcoming 11th season of Curb since in the past 18 months the 73-year-old comedian has endured back and two shoulder surgeries.
 Let's hope he's well enough and will want to be back in season 12 if there is one.

-Other famous Brooklyn-born list of people is long and includes: Jackie Gleason, Danny Kaye, Moe & Curly of the Three Stooges, Chuck Connors, Larry David, Jerry Seinfeld, Jimmy Kimmel, Vince Lombardi, Vinnie Testaverde, Phil Rizzuto, Tommy Davis, Connie Hawkins, Chris Mullin, Carmelo Anthony, Mike Tyson, Michael Jordan and Dr. Anthony Fauci to name a few.
+Other famous Brooklyn-born list of people is long and includes: Jackie Gleason, Danny Kaye, Moe & Curly of the Three Stooges, Chuck Connors, Larry David, Jerry Seinfeld, Jimmy Kimmel, Larry king, Vince Lombardi, Vinnie Testaverde, Phil Rizzuto, Tommy Davis, Connie Hawkins, Chris Mullin, Carmelo Anthony, Mike Tyson, Michael Jordan and Dr. Anthony Fauci to name a few.

 Though I was a proud Manhattan resident for 12 years, I was equally as proud to say I was born in Brooklyn.
 I lived in Brooklyn for the first seven years of my life in the Avenue J section near Brooklyn College and later in the Sunset Park (53rd St. & 6th Avenue).